 1. Warm tea and a good book.
 Super simple and hits the spot every time.
 Drinking tea and reading slow down our heart rate which helps us relax.
 These activities can also increase endorphins, natural stress fighting hormones.

 2. Take a social media break.
 Gasp.
 I know.
-It sounds hilarious coming from someone that runs a blog and operates several social media outlets.
+I just took a 7 week Instagram break this fall and it was life changing.
 Even just a day or two here and there is so good for us.
 Make it a point to spend some in person face-to-face time with friends and loved ones.
 This can really help to decrease stress in our lives and is a vital part of a healthy life.

-5. Slow down.
-We’ve been talking about this a lot in my yoga classes.
+5. Slow down + breathe.
+I talk about this all the time with my clients.
 With all of the chaos and excitement in the air we can easily forget to pause and take a breath.
 Slowing down is some of the most powerful medicine out there.
 When we can take a few moments to ourselves it is easier to make healthy choices for ourselves.
 Practice sitting in silence a few minutes each morning.
-When you notice you are stressed out slow down and practice deep breathing.
-Each time we consciously move slower it helps bring us back to the present, back home to ourselves.
+When you notice you are stressed out slow down and practice a few long exhales.
+Each time we consciously breathe and move slower it helps bring us back to the present, back home to ourselves.